 Gratuitous English: "Unlimited Blade Works" and the Title Drop Noble Phantasm are examples of Gratuitous English.
 Archer's Noble Phantasm Invocation makes great deviations between the accurate translation from the Japanese text and the Japanese "translation" that accompanies it in the game.

-Guide Dang It: Getting the Good Ending requires Saber to have 4 or more relationship points and Rin to have less than 8, making it the only Type-Moon ending that needs more than "reload and change the last choice" for the alternate ending.
+Guide Dang It: Getting the Good Ending requires Saber to have 4 or more relationship points and Rin to have less than 8.

 Memento MacGuffin: Rin's pendant, which she used to save Shirou, and was also the summoning catalyst for Archer.

 Mythology Gag: Towards the end, Lancer snarks that, too bad, he would have wanted Rin as his Master.
-Six real-life years later in Fate Extra, he gets his wish.
-And then in Fate Prototype we learn that one of Rin's prototypes actually did summon Lancer.
+In Fate Prototype we learn that one of Rin's prototypes actually did summon Lancer.

 Non Standard Game Over: If you make the wrong choice when Rin attacks you at school, Shirou 'loses' the Grail War, but survives everything just fine and goes back to his mundane life ( minus a few memories).